 He participated thirteen times at Indianapolis 500 as a driver, winning the race in 1986.
 He also became Indy 500 winner as a team owner, running a car for 2004 winner Buddy Rice.

-Robert Woodward Rahal was born on 10th of January 1953 in Medina, Ohio.
+Robert Woodward Rahal was born on January 10, 1953, in Medina, Ohio.
 Since his childhood, Bobby was fascinated with cars, which wasn't unusual at all, knowing that his father Mike Rahal was a sports car racer.

 Bobby’s impressive racing career began in the lower tiers of SCCA and his first result that attracted the attention was the 2nd place, behind legendary Gilles Villeneuve, in 1977 Formula Atlantic championship.
 Encouraged with the result, Rahal began his episode in Europe.
 Driving for Walter Wolf Racing, American racer competed in European Formula 3 without too much success.

 Later in 1978, Rahal returned to America and had a chance to show his talent and skills in the most prominent racing competition – the Formula 1 World Championship.
 He wasn’t experienced enough and his only wish was not to embarrass himself.
 Driving for Walter Wolf Racing in the last two rounds of the season, he made F1 debut in the US Grand Prix at Watkins Glen and took the 12th place while in the Canadian Grand Prix Rahal he retired on lap 17 after suffering fuel injection problems.
 That was Bobby’s last appearing in Formula 1.